ojimenol/getnet/README.md

-# getnet Oscar is the best
+# getnet Oscar is the worst